womeimingzi11/rdaWithStep/README.md

   - [x] Monte Carlo permutation test
   - [x] Significance Table
 - [x] RDA plot
+- [x] Export results as tables and figures

 ## Known Issues
-You tell me.
+If you encounter any issues, please report them in the [GitHub Issues](https://github.com/womeimingzi11/rdaWithStep/issues) section.

 ## Privacy Statements
-We gurantee that all your data won't be kept once you leave the Shiny app.
-There is no code and won't have any code to record your cilentID, uploaded file or any other data.
+We guarantee that all your data won't be kept once you leave the Shiny app.
+There is no code and won't have any code to record your clientID, uploaded files or any other data.